ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

     ![MyShuttle project](images/eclipse-myshuttle.png "MyShuttle project")

     > **Note**: The project will not currently compile and there may be build errors temporarily, since it has a dependency on a library (MyShuttleCalc) that it cannot resolve.
 You will fix this in the Package Management exercise.

+### Exercise 3a: Clone the MyShuttleCalc repository

 1. Repeat cloning a repository for MyShuttleCalc.
 Select the **MyShuttleCalc** repo in the team project and right-click the repo and select **Import Repository**